dividedmind/statistics-done-wrong/p-value.rst

 To lower *p*, criminologists make use of more detailed surveys.
 The National Crime Victimization Survey, for instance, uses detailed sit-down interviews with researchers where respondents are asked for details about crimes and their use of guns in self-defense.
-Only respondents who report being burgled are asked about how they defended themselves, lowering the false-positive rates significantly.
-With far greater detail in the survey, and many times more survey respondents than the offending telephone survey, researchers can better judge whether the incident meets their criteria for self-defense.
-The results are far smaller -- something like 65,000 incidents per year, not millions.
-There's a chance that survey respondents underreport such incidents, but a much smaller chance of massive overestimation.
+Only respondents who report being victimized are asked about how they defended themselves, and so people who may be inclined to lie about self-defense only get the opportunity if they also lie about being a victim.
+The results are far smaller -- something like 65,000 incidents per year at the time of the phone survey, not millions.\ :cite:p:`McDowall:1994vf` This figure includes defense against burglaries and also robberies, rapes, assaults, and car thefts, and is nearly 40 times smaller than the estimate provided by the telephone survey.

 Unfortunately, the massively inflated figure is still trumpeted by gun rights organizations such as the National Rifle Association, misinforming the public